 - impacted by homelessness.

-They also help people move away from homelessness for good by bringing together elements of outreach, supported accommodation and floating support to offer tailored support to vulnerable people to:
+They also help people move away from homelessness for good by bringing together elements of supported accommodation and floating support to offer tailored support to vulnerable people to:

 - enable them to be healthy